Chart Color Schemes

 Seventeen Mile Rocks - Sinnamon Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 17 projects likely affecting the region.
-Notable initiatives include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Darra Mixed-Use Commercial.
-The following list details those most relevant:.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Notable ones include Verandah Estate, Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, and Darra Mixed-Use Commercial.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.